sanity-io/sanity/CONTRIBUTING.md

   - The code is linted and the test suite is passing

 - It's fine to open a pull request to start a discussion / ask for help, but it should be stated clearly that it's not yet ready for merge.
-- When the `next`-branch is thoroughly tested and ready to be released (either as a minor or major version bump), it should be merged into `current` and bumped.
-- Critical fixes go straight into `current` (preferably through a pull request)

 ## Merging